 In sharing our church home, we ask only that you also be willing to share our family traditions as well.
 Whatever happens within our home reflects upon our own values and beliefs as a congregation.

-Should you decide that Eastminster is the place for your wedding, please return the necessary documents to the church office and schedule the required consultations with the Minister.
+Should you decide that Eastminster is the place for your wedding, please complete the Building Reservation Form for non-members and the church office will schedule the required consultations with the Minister.

 For Wedding Photographers